winduum/winduum-docs/docs/docs/index.md

 Winduum is **framework-agnostic**, learn more on the [About](/docs/use#framework-agnostic) page.

 Do you need ready to use components?
-Here are few example components ready to copy & paste.
+Here are components ready to copy & paste.
+For now there are only a few, it's still in development.

 * <LinkGh url="https://github.com/winduum/winduum-vue" name="winduum/winduum-vue"></LinkGh>
 * <LinkGh url="https://github.com/winduum/winduum-react" name="winduum/winduum-react"></LinkGh>

+Each component in docs includes example usage in `html` and also in `vue` and `jsx`.